 The best way to move on after breakup?

 Time.
 Patience with yourself.
 Self-reflection.
-Focus on thriving as a single woman while also being open to fun, dating, partnership.
+Focus on thriving as a single woman while also being open to fun, dating, partnership, and being a good co-parent.

 Divorce can do a number on your mind, body and soul.
 Take charge.